 A Tijuana day trip from San Diego is the easiest Mexico excursion as it’s located right across the border, about a 30-minute drive from downtown.

-You will find quaint shops selling souvenirs with street vendors lining the boulevards of which Avenida Revolucion is the most popular.
+You will find quaint shops selling souvenirs with street vendors lining the boulevards, of which Avenida Revolucion is the most popular.

-Be prepared to “negotiate” for the best price and for children and adults asking you for money.
+Be prepared to “negotiate” for the best price and children and adults asking you for money.
 Don’t leave without visiting the Tijuana Cultural Center for the museum and cultural exhibitions.

-19. Rosarito Beach, Mexico
+20. Rosarito Beach, Mexico

-It is a resort town known for its beautiful beaches and night-life.
+It is a resort town known for its beautiful beaches and nightlife.
 In May and June, you will find art and music festivals.
 The climate year-round is dry and warm.
-Surfing is great and you may enjoy snorkeling.
+Surfing is great, and you may enjoy snorkeling.

-If you scuba dive, you can visit the offshore underwater park where you will find a ship cemetery as a tribute to the Titanic.
+If you scuba dive, you can visit the offshore underwater park, where you will find a ship cemetery as a tribute to the Titanic.
 There is also an underwater botanical garden.

-20. Ensenada, Mexico
+21. Ensenada, Mexico

 You can visit vineyards and take a wine tasting tour.
 Interesting and varied cuisine makes dining an adventure.